 - Use Asynchronous Loading for CSS and JavaScript: Load some scripts asynchronously to speed up page rendering.

+Many people research care options on their phones and tablets.
+A mobile-responsive website automatically adjusts to fit any screen size, from a large desktop monitor to a smartphone.
+This makes your site easy to navigate, with readable text and touch-friendly buttons, no matter how someone views it.
 Mobile responsiveness refers to the ability of a website to adapt its layout and content to fit the screens of mobile devices, like your smartphone or tablet.
 In 2024, nearly 60% of all web traffic is through a mobile device.
 It is crucial to ensure your website is adapted for mobile devices as it provides the following:

 - Enhanced User Experience: A mobile-responsive website automatically adjusts to the user’s device, offering an optimized browsing experience without the need for zooming or horizontal scrolling.